pasqualedevita/ai-covid-face-mask-detection/dataset/README.md

 Put in this directory your dataset and set directory name as label

-You can use the following dataset https://github.com/pasqualedevita/ai-face-mask-detection-dataset
+You can use thefollowing dataset https://github.com/pasqualedevita/ai-face-mask-detection-dataset